 The entrepreneurial spirit is alive and well in Massachusetts’ colleges and universities.
-And international students in the United States on a F1 visa are a big part of that spirit.
-At The Jacobs Law, we receive many inquiries from entrepreneurs with a student visa into whether they can start a business, run a business, license their ideas or creations, or invest in their business.
+And international students in the United States on a student visa are a big part of that spirit.
+At The Jacobs Law, we receive many inquiries from entrepreneurs with an F1 visa into whether they can start a business, run a business, license their ideas or creations, or invest in their business.
 The answer is not always a simple one.

-Working for a for-profit company without pay is not considered volunteering, and is therefore forbidden for those with a student visa.
+Working for a for-profit company without pay is not considered volunteering, and is therefore forbidden for those with an F1 visa.

 In general, international students in F1 status are forbidden from “engaging in business.”
 However, immigration law does not expressly forbid F1 visa students from establishing their own business because ‘preliminary business planning’ is not considered ‘engagement’.
-Once the business is established, however, International Students are not permitted to operate their own business, engage in business, or receive revenue, compensation or salary.
+Once the business is established, however, F1 visa students are not permitted to operate their own business, engage in business, or receive revenue, compensation or salary.
 This is an extremely important distinction to understand, but one that is not so easily delineated.

-Often International Students will ask whether they can ‘run’ their own business without receiving any compensation, revenue or salary.
+Often F1 visa students will ask whether they can ‘run’ their own business without receiving any compensation, revenue or salary.
 But consider this – Working for a for-profit company without receiving pay cannot be considered volunteering, and is therefore forbidden for F1 visa holders.

-Through investments, International students can receive benefits from their company, without engaging in business.
-Immigration law allows International Students to invest in their own company and receive dividends.
+Through investments, F1 status students can receive benefits from their company, without engaging in business.
+Immigration law allows F1 visa students to invest in their own company and receive dividends.
 Such investment is entirely legal and permitted, provided that the International Student files an income tax return.
 However, an International Student still cannot engage in business without obtaining additional visa status.

 How Can an F1 Visa Student Run Their Own Business Lawfully

-There are several ways to obtain additional status for International Students who wish to operate or engage in their own business: Curricular Practical Training (CPT), Optional Practical Training (OPT), and H-1B are the most common.
+There are several ways to obtain additional status for F1 visa students who wish to operate or engage in their own business: Curricular Practical Training (CPT), Optional Practical Training (OPT), and H-1B are the most common.